AdamAdham/Computer-Architecture-Model/ReadMe.md

-﻿Here’s a **fully portfolio-ready, collapsible, and professional GitHub README** for your Processor Design project.
-I have restructured it to read like a project description rather than an assignment, added collapsible sections, visuals placeholders, and detailed technical explanations.
-Everything is stated confidently with no ambiguity.

----

-# Processor Design and Simulation – CSEN601
+# Processor Design and Simulation

 This project simulates a **fictional processor design and architecture** using C. It demonstrates the implementation of a processor pipeline, memory architecture, register management, instruction parsing, and execution control.